 Azadeh Aghighi’s path to Bloomington started in Iran.
 She grew up and studied in Tehran, receiving her BA and MA in Islamic Theology, Quran, and Hadith Sciences.
 As she completed her graduate studies, she decided to come to the US to continue her studies.
 She says, “I was very interested in working on some topic… Read more »

 Dr. Camelia Bogdan, a Romanian judge on the Bucharest Court of Appeals, will speak with Amb.
-Lee Feinstein, the Hamilton Lugar School’s founding dean, as part of International Law & Institutions Week on Wednesday, April 14 at 11am.
-The conversation will focus on Bogdan’s prolific work combatting corruption and other transnational financial crimes in Europe….
-Read more »
+Lee Feinstein, the Hamilton Lugar School’s founding dean, as part of International Law & Institutions Week on Wednesday, April 14 at 11am (EDT).
+Register now.
+The conversation will focus on Bogdan’s prolific work combatting corruption and other transnational financial… Read more »